kasrasaeed/Phone-Book/README.md

 # Phone-Book
+despite it runs on console, it has beautiful UI.
-This is a good exercise to learn *stratures* in c#
+This is a good exercise to learn *stratures* in c#.